-DIRECT
+Direct

-Prepare a surface to which capture antibody is bound.

-Apply the antigen-containing sample or standard to the plate.

-Wash the plate, so that unbound antigen is removed.
+- 1. Prepare a surface to which capture antibody is bound. - 2.
+Block any non-specific binding sites on the surface. - 3.
+Apply the antigen-containing sample or standard to the plate. - 4.
+Wash the plate, so that unbound antigen is removed. - 5.
 Apply enzyme-linked antibodies (detection antibodies) that bind specifically to the antigen.

-Wash the plate, so that the enzyme-linked antibodies in excess (unbound) are removed.

-Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal.
+- 6. Wash the plate, so that the enzyme-linked antibodies in excess (unbound) are removed. - 7.
+Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal. - 8.
 Measure the absorbance or fluorescence or electrochemical signal (e.g., current) of the plate wells to determine the presence and quantity of antigen.